 - Check for an option named Mobile Data Network (or Cellular Data Network).

-If you see an option for Mobile Data Network then your iPhone is most likely unlocked.
+If you see an option for Mobile Data Network, as shown above, then your iPhone is most likely unlocked.
 This option should not appear on locked iPhones.

 This method is not 100 per cent effective, however.
 If you need to know for sure - if you're buying a second-hand iPhone, for example, and want to know if you're paying a fair price - you should use a SIM card to check that it is unlocked.
 We'll walk through that method next.